hubignite/testrepo/README.md

     1. Use GitHub test repo *testrepo*
     2. Use C4 diagramm to design architecture PoC top-bottom
     3. Use Structurizr Model-as-a-Code approach with VS Code (mistake?)
-    4. Use Mermaid for combined C4 and other State/Class/etc diagrams
+    4. Use Mermaid for combined C4 and other State/Class/etc diagrams.
+C4 icon export to Mermaid should be fixed (like User and DB icons instead of boxes)
     5. Use CLEAN with emphasis on DDD core in the PoC, once it has reach ruleset
     6. Use minimal code prototyping
     7. Commit model and impolementation PoC-s into the test repo